 Parties' freedom to contract may be restricted by a number of factors, the most significant of which for the maritime sector are likely to be regulatory controls relating to competition law, anti-bribery legislation and international trade sanctions.
-The first two categories of restrictions are considered below and the third is considered in Chapter 2.
+The first two categories of restrictions are considered below and the third is considered in the 'International Trade Sanctions' chapter.

 II COMPETITION LAW